gabrielghost/mediation_app_docs/project-mediation-app-dev-diary.md

 ## Day 21 - 1st March

 So today I'm going to pick up where I left off last night and see if I can address the issues that I had before.
 I seem to remember that I was able to get somewhere at the end - let me dive into the code and see if there is anything that I can do to proceed, will report back.

+There are so many end points that I almost think it's worth writing tests alongside this so I can run them to ensure that the endpoints still work.
+Hmm.
+This will be important moving forward, but perhaps a task for next week?
+Let's see how repeatable the code I'm about to do is, and if it's not, I'll consider writing tests before continuing the development.

+Oof.
+Got much further today - think I'll be able to complete all of the routes tomorrow which will be a relief.
+Hopefully will be able to get it deployed when I go back to the UK in preparation for designing up the front end next week.
+Good stuff!